ReviewsProcessorsIntel Core i5-13600K Review: Is It Worth It?

 Frequency

-The Intel i5-13600K has a base clock of 3.50GHz and 2.60GHz for the P-Cores and E-Cores, respectively.
-The turbo frequency is 5.1GHz for the P-Cores and 3.9GHz for the E-Cores.
-Please, keep in mind that this turbo frequency is for a single core only, depending upon the load type, and there is a multitude of variables that could affect this turbo frequency.
+The Intel i5-13600K features a base clock of 3.50GHz for P-Cores and 2.60GHz for E-Cores.
+Its turbo frequency reaches 5.1GHz for P-Cores and 3.9GHz for E-Cores, with variability based on load and other factors.
 For example, the thermal headroom, power limit, cooling solution, thermal paste application, how good a motherboard is, etc.

 Frequency of Core i5-13600K